scarioscia/photoGeoExtractor/README.md

 # photoGeoExtractor

-A Python package to extract GPS metadata from photos via Google Takeout.
-Builds on code from [here](https://max-coding.medium.com/download-all-your-google-photos-and-extract-exif-metadata-into-a-csv-file-using-python-and-pandas-4a65de8392ab).
+The `photoGeoExtractor` package extracts geolocation metadata from JPEG photos, exporting it to a spreadsheet/csv file.
+This builds on code from [here](https://max-coding.medium.com/download-all-your-google-photos-and-extract-exif-metadata-into-a-csv-file-using-python-and-pandas-4a65de8392ab).

+To use, start by uploading your photos to Google Photos and then downloading them via Google Takeout.
+This is a quick process with a handy [tutorial](https://kb.uconn.edu/space/IKB/26398359570/Use+Google+Takeout+to+Export+Google+Photos). `photoGeoExtractor` takes as input either the resulting `.zip` file or an entire directory of images if unzipped.

 ## Installation
 Until this package is on `PyPI`, users can install it manually: